 subjects, some are only offered at the honours level (single and

 combined).
-Two of our subjects, Peace Studies and Cultural Studies & Critical Theory, are only available as combined honours
+Peace Studies is only available as a combined honours

-programs, which means you must take them with
+program, which means you must take it with

 another subject.
 Check our programs page for more details.